-Should you consider growing your cannabis strain indoor or simply cultivating it outdoor?
+Should you consider growing your cannabis strain indoors or simply cultivating it outdoors?
 You might have to consider many things.
 The debate of whether indoor cannabis or outdoor cannabis cultivation is better has raged on for many years.
 The plant in itself is considered one of the oldest plants in human history.
 For much of cannabis cultivation history, the breeding processes were completed outdoors.
 So, essentially, the open space is considered the natural habitat of the cannabis plant.
-Although this is true, cannabis can also be cultivated indoor using a small space.
+Although this is true, cannabis can also be cultivated indoors using a small space.

 In 1937, the federal government passed controversial legislation criminalizing the cultivation of marijuana.

-The Marijuana Tax Act designated marijuana as a schedule 1 substance with ‘no beneficial medical use and a high tendency for abuse.’
+The Marijuana Tax Act designated marijuana as a Schedule 1 substance with ‘no beneficial medical use and a high tendency for abuse.’
 This law was strictly implemented, forcing marijuana farmers to consider new methods of farming.
-These new methods of forming completely changed how marijuana enthusiasts grow their favorite plant.
-To avoid state prosecution, cannabis farmers developed different methods of cultivating cannabis indoor.
+These new methods of forming completely changed how marijuana enthusiasts grow their favorite plants.
+To avoid state prosecution, cannabis farmers developed different methods of cultivating cannabis indoors.
 This movement gave birth to indoor cannabis farming tips and helped keep the seeds in circulation until favorable laws were passed.

 Regardless of the method you’ve selected, there are many factors you need to consider.
 Not only will these factors guide your choice, but they will also help you consider making the necessary changes along the way.